TutsGhost/win10_Improve-Guide/Guide.md

     - Remove other bloatware (Candy Crush, Spotify etc.)
     - Set Windows updates to "only security updates" (Don't worry if it says on "updates" that "Some options are managed through your company" are shown on the windows updatepage, this is because the script disables quality updates to only allow security ones)
-    - Fixes problems that other scripts causes (lock screen and personalization options restricted)
+    - Fixes problems that other scripts are causing (lock screen and personalization options restricted)

-		Now the steps to activate the script:
+		Now the steps to run the script:
 		1. Right Click Windows Menu -> Select PowerShell Prompt (Admin) OR Select Command Prompt (Admin)
-		2. Now you can decide between a script running the install prompts or a script running without any.
+		2. Now you can run the command mentioned in step c. which will download and execute the script from my github account.
-		3. type in or paste for no installs:
+		3. Type in or paste for no installs:
-		  `iex(New-Object Net.WebClient).DownloadString('https://git.io/Jkc16')`
+		  `iex(New-Object Net.WebClient).DownloadString('https://git.io/JODRQ')`
-		4. type in or paste for installs:
-		  `iex((New-Object System.Net.WebClient).DownloadString('https://git.io/JkZwQ'))`
-		5. now it will run the scripts and do the stuff mentioned above.
+		4. Now to make sure it will start to do a restore point, you will see it gives you the option to freely choose what you want it to do.
+		5. If you are not satisfied with any of the changes you can allways load the restore point that has been made at the start, see instructions how to do that 			   [HERE](https://www.dummies.com/computers/operating-systems/windows-10/how-to-restore-from-a-restore-point-in-windows-10/)

 #### Programs you should consider downloading

-> Important is that nobody said you have, to have them all but some might seem usefull to you, i will mark the ones i deem as important with (*)
+> Important to note is: that you don't have, to have them all.
+Take a look what you think might be usefull, i will mark the ones i deem as important with (+)

 - [CPU-Z](https://www.cpuid.com/softwares/cpu-z.html) → this is a program that gathers information on some of the main devices of your system, its very handy if you want to look up your Hardware specs (your BIOS can be lied at, CPU-Z is actually good at for example detecting fake hardware)
-- [KeepassXC](https://keepassxc.org/download) → must have password manager, don't argue with me, you need it!
+- (+)[KeepassXC](https://keepassxc.org/download) → must have password manager, don't argue with me, you need it!
-- [Notepad++](https://notepad-plus-plus.org/downloads/) or [Sublime Text](https://www.sublimetext.com/3) → both are great text editors!
+- (+)[Notepad++](https://notepad-plus-plus.org/downloads/) or [Sublime Text](https://www.sublimetext.com/3) → both are great text editors!
-- [Geek Uninstaller](https://geekuninstaller.com/download) → great tool to COMPLETELY get rid of a program, this tool will even delete the registry entries
+- (+)[Geek Uninstaller](https://geekuninstaller.com/download) → great tool to COMPLETELY get rid of a program, this tool will even delete the registry entries
-- [Firefox](https://www.mozilla.org/en-US/firefox/download/thanks/) or [Brave Browser](https://laptop-updates.brave.com/latest/winx64) → both are great browsers to surf the web on. (stay away from Chrome, Opera and Microsoft Edge!!)
+- (+)[Firefox](https://www.mozilla.org/en-US/firefox/download/thanks/) or [Brave Browser](https://laptop-updates.brave.com/latest/winx64) → both are great browsers to surf the web on. (stay away from Chrome, Opera and Microsoft Edge!!)
 - [Prime95](https://www.mersenne.org/download/) → Prime95 has been a popular choice for stress / torture testing a CPU since its introduction, especially with overclockers and system builders
 - [Autoruns](https://docs.microsoft.com/en-us/sysinternals/downloads/autoruns) → manage your executables that launch with windows automatically and more for example the explorer context menu
 - [ImageGlass](https://imageglass.org/download) → one of my favourite image viewing tools